vladkinoman/ccg-notes/README.md

 [CalebD](https://www.youtube.com/channel/UCLYO-CiS0e8Yhs-U1k6ZmXQ) - the perfect mix of serious magic, stupid decks, snarky commentary, and good music.

+> Caleb Durward (CalebDmtg on twitch) usually plays modern at least one night a week and has good tournament results with Bant Spirits, which I believe he designed.
+>
 > Especially if you enjoy great music and sarcasm.
+>
+> Calebd is the best magic streamer, he steams like 8 or 9 pm est to 3 am.
+Not always modern but he does a good variety and used to be an active pro.
+>
+> Caleb Durward is also great, but his Modern streams are limited to once or twice a week - the rest of the time he's doing Standard, Legacy or Limited.
+He's a mastermind to watch during Cube season if you're interested in that.

 [MTG Goldfish](https://www.youtube.com/channel/UCZAZTSd0xnor7hJFmINIBIw) has interesting deck techs and video series, for all kinds of players, podcasts.